madhankumardroid/EmployeeApp/README.md

     *   Listens to Intents from the View.
     *   Processes these Intents by interacting with Use Cases from the domain layer.
     *   Updates the Model (State) based on the results.
-    *   Emit one-time side effects (Effects/SingleLiveEvent) for actions like navigation or showing a Toast.
+    *   Emit one-time side effects for actions like navigation.
     *   **Example:** `EmployeeListViewModel` handling `LoadEmployees` event, calling `EmployeeListUseCase`, and updating the `State`.

 **Unidirectional Data Flow:**